HEATHER FIPPS

 ABOUT

-Heather is a filmmaker and producer of multi-platform stories that emphasize humanity, justice, nature, education, and creative problem-solving.
-She is currently the Program Manager at The Redford Center where she cultivates opportunities for environmental filmmakers and produces impact media projects and campaigns.
-She’s Co-Founder of the Hollywood Climate Summit, an annual conference for cross-sector creative industries to build a coalition of climate-conscious storytellers, supported by Netflix, Paramount, NBCUniversal, and more.
-As a Professor of Media & Social Impact at California State University LA, she founded a professional program that immerses filmmakers in civic engagement initiatives to produce community-led video campaigns.
+Heather is a filmmaker and producer of multi-platform stories and interactive experiences.
+She is currently the Program Director at The Redford Center where she cultivates opportunities for environmental filmmakers and produces impact media projects and campaigns.
+She’s the Co-Founder of the Hollywood Climate Summit, an annual conference for cross-sector creatives supported by Netflix, Paramount, NBCUniversal, and more.
+As a Professor of Media & Social Impact at Cal State LA, she founded a professional training program that immersed filmmakers in civic engagement initiatives to produce community-led video campaigns.
 As the Head of Production at the Studio of Mark Bradford she directed the documentary Process Collettivo, recognized by the Global Campus of Human Rights.
-Heather has worked on the production teams of several documentaries, narrative feature films, TV shows, and interactive digital content for companies including Netflix, BBC, Hulu, CBS, PBS, CA Air Emissions Board, and the US Dept. of Health.
+Heather has worked on the production teams of over 100 documentaries, narrative feature films, TV shows, and interactive digital content for companies including Netflix, BBC, Hulu, CBS, PBS, CA Air Emissions Board, and the US Dept. of Health.

 MISSION STATEMENT